timsu/cwac-touchlist/README.markdown

 **NOTE**: `remove_mode` of `slide` is equivalent to `slideRight`, but `slideRight` is recommended.

-For example, here is the layout from the demo project:
+For example, here is the layout from the `demo/` project:

 	<?xml version="1.0" encoding="utf-8"?>
 	<com.commonsware.cwac.tlv.TouchListView